 Tallinn may claim to have invented the modern Christmas tree tradition, but Rathaumarkt makes its Yuletide mark with an imposing tree made of lights.
 Weekends get crowded at this market when kids of all ages look above to see Santa fly by in his famous red suit.

 The glittery lights and elaborate decorations are enough reason to visit this market, but the food selection will make you want to linger before wandering to the stalls along the Alster.
 The Rathausmarkt should be at or towards the top of your Hamburg Christmas Market itinerary.

 Plan to arrive in the late afternoon so that you can enjoy the market before the sun sets as well as when it gets all sparkly in the dark.

 To call the Santa Pauli Christmas market unique is a massive understatement.
 Its uniqueness should be no surprise considering its proximity to the Reeperbahn and Hamburg’s red light district.
 We were both surprised and delighted when we stumbled on the alternative holiday market just hours after arriving in Hamburg.

-Though Santa Pauli has many of the same stalls and food favorites found around town, this XXXmas Christmas market takes the celebration to sinful levels with dildo shaped cookies, transvestites and a striptease tent.
+Though Santa Pauli has many of the same stalls and German food favorites found around town, this XXXmas Christmas market takes the celebration to sinful levels with dildo shaped cookies, transvestites and a striptease tent.
 It may sound seedy, but this market maintains a welcoming atmosphere that pulled us in and put smiles on our faces.

 Beyond the market’s provocative decor, Santa Pauli has live music and a lot of Hamburg’s popular holiday food and drinks.
 Expect to see plenty of Bratwurst, grilled ham, and, of course, Glühwein.
 In other words, plan to have an evening that’s both naughty and nice.